“The Smarts – Big little hacks to take you a long way at work” is a short book I have read, while taking notes, for about 1.5 hours.

 - Improve your EQ:

-- Self-awareness – What are your strengths, weaknesses, emotions, needs?
+- Self-awareness – What are your strengths, weaknesses, emotions, and needs?

 - Self-regulation – exercise emotional control.
 How can you be more patient?